 Facebook/Google Ads for Real Estate

-- Google allows you to target who sees your ad based on their searches, web history, and location.
+- Google allows you to target who sees your ad based on searches, web history, and location.

 Benefits of Online Pay-Per-Click Advertising

-How Online Ad Pricing Works:
+How Online Ad Pricing Works

-Tips for Creating Online Ads:
+Tips for Creating Online Ads

-- Split-test.
-Split testing is the process of creating multiple ads, each with minor changes, to determine the best response rate from someone looking at the ad.
+Split Test: Split testing is the process of creating multiple ads, each with minor changes, to determine the best response rate from someone looking at the ad.
 This is the same process we mentioned earlier when talking about sending different direct mail postcards to different groups.

 Creating a Website or Landing Page

-If you don’t have the technical know-how to create a professional looking website, use a pre-made template from a site like Wix.com or simply hire a freelancer at a site such like Odesk.com, eLance.com, or 99Designs.com to build the site for you.
-You can also create a Facebook business page that accomplishes your goal, but having your marketing funnel on your own website does give you more control.
+If you don’t have the technical know-how to create a professional-looking website, use a template from a company like Wix or simply hire a freelancer to build the site for you (find freelancers on sites like Odesk, eLance, or 99Designs).
+You can also create a Facebook business page to accomplish your goal, but having your marketing funnel to your own website will give you more control.

-For more information on Marketing and creating a marketing funnel, see Using Facebook Advertising to Supercharge Your Real Estate Marketing
+For more information on marketing and creating a marketing funnel, see the post called “Using Facebook Advertising to Super-Charge Your Real Estate Marketing” on the BiggerPockets blog.

-The important thing when just beginning is to focus on one or two marketing strategies, and to implement them carefully, while monitoring the results.
-Once you find something that works, stick with it, and if you want to generate more leads, expand it or move on to another marketing strategy.
-In the same way - not all marketing strategies are going to produce effective results.
+The important thing when just beginning is to focus on one or two marketing strategies and to implement them carefully, while simultaneously monitoring the results.
+Once you find something that works, stick with it.
+If you want to generate more leads, expand it or move on to another marketing strategy.
+In the same way, not all marketing strategies are going to produce effective results.
 This is why maintaining accurate records and continually testing your marketing campaigns is key.

 Up until this point, we have looked at how to choose your investment strategy and niche, how to plan for your next investment, how to finance your property, and how to use marketing to make it all happen.
-In the next chapter, we are going to look at the way you actually begin making serious money from your investments: executing your exit strategy.
+In the next chapter, we are going to discuss the way you actually begin making serious money from your investments: executing your exit strategy.